bsm/sarama-cluster/README.md

 Cluster extensions for [Sarama](https://github.com/Shopify/sarama), the Go client library for Apache Kafka 0.8 (and later).

+## Important

+The sarama API is unfortunately very unstable.
+We are trying to keep this library up-to-date with sarama's latest master and tag new releases with references to sarama's commit SHA1 they were tested against.

 ## Documentation

 Documentation and example are available via godoc at http://godoc.org/github.com/bsm/sarama-cluster